 Project Leaders volunteer to help lead their peers in a day of service project.
 Leaders attend a short training a week before the event.
 On the day of the event, they sign-in all their volunteers, help transport them to the site (driver certification a plus, but not required), introduce them to the organization, and serve alongside them.
 After the service, project leaders lead a short reflection and make sure everyone gets back to campus safely.
-Project Leaders are needed for Make a Difference Day, Martin Luther King Jr Day of Service, and Global Youth Service Day.
+Project Leaders are needed for Taste of Service, Make a Difference Day, Martin Luther King Jr Day of Service, and Global Youth Service Day.

 Some examples of possible internship projects:

 Or, anything you are passionate about and have an expertise in.
 Contact firstname.lastname@example.org to set up an appointment to discuss a possible internship, learn more about why the Career Center highly reccomends this experience, and how we can work within the guidelines for each academic department's internship course.

 Conferences in a field you are interested in serve as great networking opportunities and can give you inspiration for future project undertakings.
 Come visit our office to browse through a calendar of upcoming events.